 You might even leave this blog feeling there’s something wrong with you.
 I felt this way for years.
 I wondered why everyone had it all figured out and I was struggling to remember to put the wet laundry in the dryer before it started to smell.

 Friend, you don’t have to be overwhelmed.
 There’s nothing wrong with you; you just haven’t found the stay at home mom schedule that works for you.
-This is why I created a printable so you can create the best stay at home mom schedule for you.

 Raising kids doesn’t have to be super overwhelming.
 Let’s create a stay at home mom schedule that works, so you can enjoy your kids and spend more time on your priorities.